bheadswift2021/web-dev-hw/README.md

 This is for all my assignments

-I am a new web designer
+I am a Native American Studies Major and a Media arts minor